Implementing Subscriptions in BigCommerce: Operational and Technical Aspects

 The market share for Gillette — an industry old-timer — dropped from 70% in 2010 to 54% in 2016 as Dollar Shave Club and soon-to-follow other subscription ecommerce brands took over.

-And subscription business model soon became a popular business strategy among digital-born direct-to-consumer (DTC) brands and regular retailers alike.
+And the subscription business model soon became a popular business strategy among digital-born direct-to-consumer (DTC) brands and regular retailers.

 2022 Ecommerce Subscription Market Overview

 Although direct sales still prevail in ecommerce, subscriptions are increasingly gaining traction.
-As of February 2021, at least 19,7% of all consumers had an active retail subscription.
-For comparison, the number of retail subscribers was just 8.7% just February 2020.
+As of February 2021, at least 19.7% of all consumers had an active retail subscription.
+For comparison, the number of retail subscribers was just 8.7% in February 2020.

 Here’s how the subscription business model compares to direct sales: